 Renting a car

 Iceland is one of the few luxury destinations where renting a car is the right call for almost any trip.
 The Ring Road and the major southern routes are accessible to standard 2WD vehicles in summer; winter and the highland F-roads require 4WD.
-GetRentACar compares prices across the major rental companies — book early as 2026 prices are tightening.
-Verify the insurance includes gravel and sand damage coverage, which is meaningful in Iceland and not always included by default.
+Book early as 2026 prices are tightening, and verify the insurance includes gravel and sand damage coverage, which is meaningful in Iceland and not always included by default.
+For the full set of traps, see our guide to the costly mistakes of renting a car.

 The Ring Road

 The full circumnavigation of Iceland on Route 1.
 Seven to ten days at a comfortable luxury pace.
-The southern coast (the most photographed waterfalls, the glacier lagoons, the black sand beaches) is the iconic stretch and works as a 4-5 day half-route for travelers without time for the full loop.
+The southern coast (the most photographed waterfalls, the glacier lagoons, the black-sand beaches) is the iconic stretch and works as a 4–5 day half-route for travellers without time for the full loop.
+For the highland driving rules specifically, our Iceland F-road expedition guide covers what the rental terms don't.

 Connectivity